 What We Do

-Everyday the city’s police engage in objectionable practices that harm people and communities.
+Everyday the city’s police engage in objectionable practices that harm people and communities that are already marginalized.

 We believe that the time for serious and significant police reform is right now.